schollz/rwtxt/README.md

 src="https://img.shields.io/badge/version-1.1.0-brightgreen.svg?style=flat-square"
 alt="Version"></a> </p>

-<p align="center">A cms for absolute minimalists</a></p>
+<p align="center">A cms for absolute minimalists.
+Try it at <a href="https://rwtxt.com/public">rwtxt.com</a>.</p>

-**rwtxt.com** is an [open-source](https://github.com/schollz/rwtxt) website where you can store any text online for easy sharing.
-In more specific terms, it is a light-weight and fast content management system (CMS) where you write in Markdown with emphasis on reading - ideal for minimalists.
+*rwtxt* is an [open-source](https://github.com/schollz/rwtxt) website where you can store any text online for easy sharing and quick recall.
+In more specific terms, it is a light-weight and fast content management system (CMS) where you write in Markdown with emphasis on reading.

-*rwtxt* builds off [cowyo.com](https://cowyo.com), a similar app I made previously.
-In improving with *rwtxt* I aimed to avoid [second-system syndrome](https://en.wikipedia.org/wiki/Second-system_effect), while getting rid of features I never used in cowyo (self-destruction, encryption, locking), while integrating a useful new feature not available previously: you can create  *domains*.
+*rwtxt* builds off [cowyo](https://cowyo.com), a similar app I made previously.
+In improving with *rwtxt* I aimed to avoid [second-system syndrome](https://en.wikipedia.org/wiki/Second-system_effect): I got rid of features I never used in cowyo (self-destruction, encryption, locking), while integrating a useful new feature not available previously: you can create  *domains*.
 A *domain* is basically a personalized namespace where you can write private/public posts that are searchable.
+I personally use *rwtxt* to collect and jot notes for work, personal, coding - each which has its own searchable and indexed domain.

+*rwtxt* is backed by a single [sqlite3](https://www.sqlite.org/index.html) database, so its portable and very easy to backup.
+Its written in Go and all the assets are bundled so you can just download a single binary and start writing.
+You can also try the online version: [rwtxt.com](https://rwtxt.com/public).

 ## Usage